OSMNames/OSMNames/README.md

 | postgres          | PostGIS data store for OSM data and to perform noise analysis
 | import-osm        | Imposm3 based import tool with custom mapping to import selective OSM into the database and reconstruct it as GIS geometries
 | export-osmnames   | Export names and their bounding boxes to TSV datasets
+| schema            | Contains views, tables, functions for the schema